 Training needs to include regular supervised practice taking care of all of the tech team’s tasks.
 Your volunteers should know how to put together the worship slides, how to edit them, and how to take care of potential problems.
 They need to see troubleshooting happening in a real-time environment.

-The more exposure they get to the software—especially in a safe, controlled but live environment—the more confident they’ll be.
+The more exposure they get to the software solution—especially in a safe, controlled but live environment—the more confident they’ll be.

 10. “Don’t be afraid to ask for help.”—Sharmyn